Asia-Pacific: Overview of antitrust regimes

 The Competition Commission of Hong Kong (the "Commission") is an independent body responsible for enforcing the Competition Ordinance through enforcement proceedings before the Competition Tribunal and other enforcement tools such as the use of commitments, warning notices and infringement notices.
 The Competition Ordinance (Cap.
 619) was enacted in 2012 and came into full effect in late 2015.

-The Commission has recently focused on sectors such as manufacturing, IT, transport and logistics, real estate and property management.
+The Commission has recently focused on sectors such as real estate and property management, information technology, transport, logistics and storage, construction and infrastructure and machinery and equipment.

 The Commission is also active in publishing public advisory guidance, guidelines and toolkits, which are available on the Commission's webpage.
 The Commission also carries out market studies from time to time.